E-waste and hazardous waste

 • Rotary Cambridge has launched a project called Urban Miners to collect, recycle, and where possible, reuse household and business e-waste in the Waipā District.
 Urban Miners run regular collection events - please "like" and follow the Urban Miners Facebook page to find out about upcoming events.
 Please note: they are not able to collect whiteware.

-• For local options in Te Awamutu or Cambridge for mercury light bulbs, car batteries, paint, asbestos, ammunition, cell phones, medicines please download a flyer below.
+• For local options in Te Awamutu or Cambridge for mercury light bulbs, car batteries, paint, asbestos, ammunition, cell phones, and medicines please download a flyer below.

-Find our local options for household hazardous waste in Cambridge
+Find our local options for household hazardous waste

 Other household hazardous waste